 Grimmett recalls: “Back when I started you could literally be the vet for anything, any species, but it’s too hard now.
 There’s too much knowledge – it has exploded.
 Back when I started there were about five books.
 If you learnt the books you knew it all.
 Last count there was something like 5000 books on Google.
 So there’s no way you can learn it all now.”

 Grimmett said changes in technology have meant the almost complete eradication of some types of diseases, which can also affect humans.
 Tuberculosis was a big one carried through cow’s milk, and lots of people used to die from that.”
 The eradication programme, with TB testing, hasn’t entirely eliminated the disease, but it almost has.
-In places like around here, and in Kahurangi National Park, where you’ve got possums carrying the disease which come into contact with cows, the disease can still be a problem.
+In places like Kahurangi National Park, where you’ve got possums carrying the disease which come into contact with cows, the disease can still be a problem.
 If you go to places like the Waikato you’ll find their herds are pretty much TB free, and that’s why you hardly ever hear of anyone getting TB anymore.”

 “Brucellosis and Leptospirosis, are other diseases you used to get in cattle.
 Milking cows used to be a pretty high risk sport, considering you’d milk them twice a day.
 Leptospirosis has almost been vaccinated out of existence.
 With Brucellosis they went through a vaccination process and eventually they went into a culling process where they blood tested all the cows.
 Anything that had a positive result got sent to the meat works, which raised huge public health concerns.”